yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

           tcp-ysql-port: "5433"
     ```

-Continue configuring your Kubernetes provider by clicking **Add Zone** and notice that there are might be multiple zones, as per the following illustration:
+Continue configuring your Kubernetes provider by clicking **Add Zone**, as per the following illustration:

 ![Add new region - multiple](/images/ee/k8s-setup/k8s-add-region-flow.png)

+Notice that there are might be multiple zones.

 Finally, click **Add Region**, and then click **Save** to save the configuration.
 If successful, you will be redirected to the table view of all configurations.